adamrudolf-becube/cpp-cheatsheet/README.md

 I have created a practical guide when to use a variable, when to use a reference and when to use a pointer here: [Pointer vs reference vs value object](#pointer-vs-reference-vs-value-object)

+### If only the contents of data is saved in memory, where and how does C++ store type information?

+When you create a pointer, it's just one `int`.
+Regardless of whether it's an `int` pointer, a `float` pointer, or a pointer to a complex type, what actually is saved to the memory is only the memory address the poniter contains.

+Also, if you have a class with members `int` and `float`, it takes up exactly as much space as an `int` and a `float` combined.
+Where is the information that it's a class?
+That these are tied together?

+So is there a magical lookup table to map variables to types?

+No. It's important to understand the different stages how your C++ source code gets translated into machine code.

+The machine code doesn't check types at all.
+It just looks up data at certain memory addresses and does some calculations with it, and saves them to other memory addresses.

+How do you know that the input data is correctly formed and the operation will not crash?
+How do you know that, when you save something, it's not too long, overwriting some other useful data with it's "long tail"?

+Well, normally, if you are an assembly developer, you need to make sure of it.
+You are a responsible programmer, who can write code that breaks, but you should be smart enough to know how to write code that doesn't.

+The compiler is kind enough to make some checks for us.
+If you make certain mistakes, the copmpiler refuses to compile the code, so it kind of guarantees that *if* it gerenates machine code, it is free from certain types of errors.
+One of the most important part of it is type info.

+It makes sure only compatible types are used, and pointers in the memory are always moved to the correct addresses, making sure a correct amount of memory is allocated for every type.

+However, this process is not perfect.
+The compiler might let through certain errors, for example when you use explicit C-style casting.
+The compiler just assumes you know what you are doing and accepts it.
+That's why `static_cast` is preferred: it can do additional compile time checks to avoid some errors.
+Also, if you try to dereference a dangling or null pointer, is this kind of an error.
+You also cannot know types at compile time sometimes when union types are involved.

+There is one case where C++ does store the type of an object: if the class of the object has any virtual methods (a “polymorphic type”, aka. interface).
+The target of a virtual method call is unknown at compile time and is resolved at run time based on the dynamic type of the object (“dynamic dispatch”).
+Most compilers implement this by storing a virtual function table (“vtable”) at the start of the object.
+The vtable can also be used to get the type of the object at runtime.
+We can then draw a distinction between the compile-time known static type of an expression, and the dynamic type of an object at runtime.

+But it's important, type has only meaning for the compiler.
+After that, it's really just moving pointers in the memory.
+So after the compiler has performed those checks, type information is thrown away.

 ### What is this "heap" and "stack" everyone is talking about but no one explains?

 Our variables live in the memory.
 The memory has different parts.
 2 of them are important to us: heap and stack.